-4.4.1.3 Year Round Residential Development by Consent and Existing Lots of Record
+5.5.4.2 Year Round Residential Development by Consent and Existing Lots of Record

-- a) New lots shall comply with the Consent Policies in Part 5 of this Plan. - b) New lots shall comply with the Minimum Distance Separation Formulae. - c) New lots shall only be permitted when the retained parcel measures a minimum of 10 hectares and has a minimum road frontage of 150 metres except where a minor variance has been granted by the Committee of Adjustment or, except where the consent application meets the definition of "Infilling" in Section 8.21 of this Plan.

-- d) Existing lots of record created by consent in accordance with the Planning Act may: - be used for a single unit dwelling house provided the lot fronts on an open and publicly maintained road and meets the requirements of Part 8 of this Plan; and
+- a) New lots shall comply with the Consent Policies in Part 5 6 of this Plan, as well as the settlement patterns described in Section 5.6.1. - b) New lots shall comply with the Minimum Distance Separation (MDS) Formula prescribed by the Province, as well as the Ministry of Transportation requirements where new lots are in proximity to a provincial highway. - c) New lots shall only be permitted when the retained parcel measures a minimum of 10 hectares and has a minimum continuous road frontage of 150 metres except where a minor variance has been granted by the Committee of Adjustment or, except where the consent application meets the definition of "Infilling" in Section 10.22.33 of this Plan. - d) Existing lots of record created by consent in accordance with the Planning Act may: - i) be used for a single unit dwelling house provided the lot fronts on an open and publicly maintained road and meets the requirements of Part 8 10 of this Plan; and - ii) may be used for a single unit dwelling house where access by way of an unmaintained municipal road, a private road, or a right-of-way provided:

-- ii) may be used for a single unit dwelling house where access by way of an unmaintained municipal road, a private road, or a right-of-way provided: - an agreement is registered on title with respect to access limitations; - the lot is rezoned to permit the single unit dwelling house; and - the parcel has an adequate supply of potable water and is suitable for a private waste disposal system.
+- an agreement is registered on title with respect to access limitations;

+- the lot is rezoned to permit the single unit dwelling house; and

+- the parcel has an adequate supply of potable water and is suitable for a private waste disposal system.